Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 - Negative changes in mood and thinking

-If left untreated, PTSD can disrupt relationships, employment, and physical health.
+Left untreated, PTSD can affect relationships, employment, and physical health.

 Myth 1: PTSD is untreatable

-PTSD is treatable with evidence-based therapies and medication.
+PTSD is treatable with evidence-based therapies and, in some cases, medication.
+Effective treatment options include:

-- Exposure therapy – gradual exposure to trauma-related stimuli in a safe setting
+- Exposure therapy: gradual, supported exposure to trauma-related triggers in a safe setting

-- Medications – such as antidepressants for anxiety, anger, and low mood
+- Medication: such as antidepressants, where appropriate, for anxiety, irritability, and low mood

 Myth 2: PTSD is a sign of weakness